vidaxl-com/cowlog/README.md

 # Cowlog

-A small wrapper around cowsay library so you can identify your debug message quickly on the console output.
-The project is meant to be used solely in a nodejs environment, within the browsers you can use the `console.log()` quite efficiently.
+A library that helps you identify your debug message quickly on the console output.
+The project is meant to be used solely in a nodejs environment unless there will e a usecase to use it in the browser as well.

 ## Installation
 In case the npm.vidaxl.com is not accessible (as it is now) go to the `mode_modules` directory